alanli28/CoolCore/README.md

-# CoolCoreQuest - Poisson's Equation Solver
+# CoolCore - Poisson's Equation Solver

 ## Introduction
 This project is a Poisson's equation solver designed to facilitate the analysis and visualization of steady-state temperature distributions in various systems, with a particular emphasis on thermal management within microprocessors.